Øresundståg: ET / X31K & X32K

 They are multiple units manufactured by Bombardier Transportation in Kalmar, previously known as Kalmar Verkstad and later in Hennigsdorf by LEW Hennigsdorf.

 Each trainset is 79 metres long and weighs about 157 tonnes.
 The trainset consists of three carriages, giving a weight of about 52 tonnes per unit.
 Eight of the train's 12 axles are powered, which gives good acceleration.
 The train's top speed is 180 km/h.
 Each train costs 67 million Swedish kronor (2006), equivalent to 22 million kronor per unit.

 The trainset has a total of 237 seats (79 per carriage), of which some are in a low floor carriage in the middle.

 The train type is nicknamed "Øresundstog / Öresundståg" (Danish / Swedish), but they are used not only for services on the Øresundståg network, but also for some local Scania traffic, for the DSB intercity trains Copenhagen-Ystad, and formerly for some of SJ's Copenhagen-Gothenburg intercity trains.
 Even though these other trains do not in fact form part of the Øresundståg network, they often referred to by that name.
 In the summertime they are nicknamed "the longest sauna in Sweden" due to inoperative climate control.

+Refurbishment program (2016–2018)

 A refurbishment program, including new exterior paint jobs, refurbished seats and new toilet systems for the train sets was started in 2016.
-The first refurbished train set was entered into service on March 15 2018.
+The first refurbished train set was entered into service on 15 March 2018.

 All trains are maintained at the Helgoland depot in Amager and since May 2020 also at a new purpose-built depot in Hässleholm.